 The first step is finding out if you meet the high-risk criteria for screening.
 The criteria are based on your age, smoking history, and additional risk factors.
 It is important to remember that your doctor does not necessarily think you have cancer if they suggest a screening test.
 LDCT screening for lung cancer is similar to other screening tests, like mammograms and colonoscopies.

 If you meet the high-risk criteria, your doctor will have a shared-decision making discussion with you to help you decide if you want to do lung cancer screening.

 During this conversation, you will discuss the benefits and risks of lung cancer screening and what you can expect from the process.

 The Benefits and Risks:

 The main benefit of lung cancer screening is preventing death from lung cancer.
-Lung cancer screening finds 80 percent of lung cancer at an early stage when it is more curable.
-Without screening, 70 percent of lung cancers are found at a later stage when there is little chance for a cure.
+Lung cancer screening finds over half of lung cancer at an early stage when it is more curable, compared to only about 25% without screening.3

 Like all screening tests, lung cancer screening does have risks.
 There is a low radiation exposure risk.
 The amount is about the same as what an average American gets in six months of natural background radiation by living on planet Earth.
 This is a little bit higher than the amount of radiation women are exposed to through a mammogram.1